 We have already talked about setting up a retirement plan for a company that’s not incorporated.
 What if your company is incorporated?
-What options are available now and what’s different?
+What options are available now with a 401(k) and what’s different?

 To make the math easy, let’s assume that you pay yourself $50,000 in wages (W-2) and take the remaining $50,000 as distribution/dividends (K-1).
 The $50,000 paid as wages becomes what is subject to self-employment taxes.
 The other $50,000 paid out to you as a dividend/distribution is not.
 This is very different from what we went over in the previous video.